 The first Human Rights Medal winner was Indigenous activist Rose Colless OAM, who was acknowledged for her tireless work in drug and alcohol rehabilitation initiatives for Aboriginal and Torres Strait Islander people.
 In the following years, the Human Rights Medal was awarded to other esteemed individuals including Fred Hollows, Peter Greste, Dorothy Hoddinott AO, Ian Thorpe, Jonathan Thurston, The Hon Peter McClellan AM QC and Chrissie Foster AM, Rosemary Kayess, and most recently, Professor Larissa Behrendt AO.

 The Human Rights Awards provide Australia with an opportunity to honour the unsung heroes of human rights.
 They shine a light on and promote the work of champions who often go unrecognised for their efforts in challenging, transforming the realisation of human rights in Australia.

 Awarded to an individual who has made an outstanding contribution to the promotion, protection, and advancement of human rights in Australia.

-Awarded to an individual who is under the age of 25 years (on 31 July 2021) who has made an outstanding contribution to advancing human rights in Australia.
+Awarded to an individual who is under the age of 25 years (on 31 July 2022) and has made an outstanding contribution to advancing human rights in Australia.

-Awarded to an individual or organisation with a proven track record in promoting and advancing human rights in the Australian community.
+Awarded to recognise the contribution of an individual or organisation with a proven track record in promoting and advancing human rights in the Australian community.

 In choosing the recipients of the Human Rights Awards categories, consideration is given to the nominee’s achievements in the year prior to receiving the award, as well as their ongoing contribution to the advancement of human rights.